sanjibg/MoonDocker/HOT_with_docker_capabilities.md

 Heat orchestration template with docker capabilities
 ================================================

-The below Template can be used to deploy an container onto an instance.
+The Heat template beloe can be used to deploy a Docker container onto an instance.
-The template has been written and tested mainly for ubuntu OS.
+The template has mainly been written for, and tested on, Ubuntu OS.
 This template has the following instructions:

-1. setup proxy and install docker.
+1. Sets up proxy and installs Docker.

-2. Pull the docker image provided as a parameter at the point of creating the stack
+2. Pulls the docker image provided as a parameter at the time of creating the stack

-3. Use the docker plugin to create an container using the Image that was pulled.
+3. Uses the docker plugin to create a container using the image that was pulled.

-Ex: heat  stack-create dockerstack -f docker.yaml -P random_key_name=heat_key -P image_id=trusty-image -P docker_image=cirros -P baremetal_flavor=baremetal
+Example: heat  stack-create dockerstack -f docker.yaml -P random_key_name=heat_key -P image_id=trusty-image -P docker_image=cirros -P baremetal_flavor=baremetal

 Brings up an stack named dockerstack using the following parameters: